jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (i) that the individual will not have any beneficial interest in, or beneficial entitlement to, the relevant interest in the residential land; and
     (ii) if the relevant overseas person is a trust, that the individual is not a person who may (directly or indirectly) benefit under the trust at the discretion of the trustees and is not likely to become such a person.

-### Part 3 — Increased housing, non-residential use, and incidental residential use tests
+### Part 3 — Increased housing, large rental development, non-residential use, and incidental residential use tests

 **Availability of tests**

 ### 10 For what land are tests in this Part available
-The 3 tests in this Part are only available if the relevant land is residential (but not otherwise sensitive) land.
+The 4 tests in this Part are only available if the relevant land is residential (but not otherwise sensitive) land.

 **Increased housing test**